probprog/CSCS-summer-school-2017/README.md

 xhost +
 ```

-to allow access to the X server from the docker container (this is needed for one of the exercises where a GUI is used).
+to allow access to the X server from the Docker container (this is needed for one of the exercises where a GUI is used).

 Then change into the folder and start an interactive Docker container by running: